jeffreyvicente/10-SVGLogoMaker/README.md

 ## Installation

+1. Ensure you have Node.js installed on your machine.
+You can download it from the official website
-1. Download the application: You can either download the application from a website or clone it from a Git repository.
+2. Download the application: You can either download the application from a website or clone it from a Git repository.
 If you're cloning it from a Git repository, you'll need to have Git installed on your computer.
-2. Extract the files: Once you have the application downloaded, extract the files from the zip folder.
+3. Extract the files: Once you have the application downloaded, extract the files from the zip folder.
 You can extract the files to any location on your computer.
-3. Open the application: Open the folder where you extracted the files, and look for the index.html file.
-Double-click on it to open it in your default web browser.
-You should now see the application running.
+4. In the terminal or command prompt, navigate to the project's root directory.
+Run the following command to start the Node.js file:
+    ```
+    node index.js
+    ```
+    The Node.js file will now be executed, and you should see any output or logs in the console.

 ## User Story